 Nacha’s Payments Innovation Alliance and the U.S. Faster Payments Council

-Orlando, Fla., May 7, 2019 – Today, Nacha and its Payments Innovation Alliance, jointly with the U.S. Faster Payments Council, are announcing a collaboration to further develop the Faster Payments Playbook, an educational and online decisioning platform that will help banks, credit unions and businesses develop a faster payments strategy – from concept to reality.
+MIAMI, Nov.
+5, 2019 – Today, Nacha and its Payments Innovation Alliance, jointly with the U.S. Faster Payments Council (FPC), launched the Faster Payments Playbook, an online educational and decisioning platform that will help banks and credit unions develop a faster payments strategy from concept to reality.

-The Alliance, comprised of a diverse membership of corporates, third-party processors, fintechs and financial institutions, with its broad understanding of the payments environment, is playing a crucial role in helping organizations gain clarity on the topic of faster payments.
-The Faster Payments Project Team was formed in June 2018 and currently consists of more than 60 organizations.
+The Alliance – comprised of a diverse membership of nearly 200 organizations including corporates, third-party processors, fintechs and financial institutions – is playing a crucial role in helping organizations gain clarity on the topic of faster payments.
+The Faster Payments Project Team was formed in June 2018.

 About Nacha’s Payments Innovation Alliance